 As depicted in the above image, the dark blue boxes represent areas where significant improvements have been made in the Intelligent Query Processing features.

 Certificate Management Functionality in SQL Server Configuration Manager

 Validating certificates in use on SQL Server instances is simplified in SQL Server 2019 Preview, thanks to the integrated certificate manager.
 Users can easily check and validate certificates installed in the SQL Server instance.
 This feature aids in deploying certificates for AG instances and provides clear information about certificate expiration dates, enhancing overall certificate management.

 Columnstore Index Enhancements

-In short, Microsoft is presenting SQL Server 2019 as a great application that comes with useful, advanced, and amazing utilities.
-And while you think on deciding to evaluate the SQL Server 2019 Preview, don’t forget about the issue of SQL Server Database file – MDF/NDF, corruption.
+In summary, Microsoft showcases SQL Server 2019 as a powerful application equipped with advanced utilities.
+As you consider evaluating the SQL Server 2019 Preview, it’s essential to address potential issues like SQL Server Database file (MDF/NDF) corruption.
 To handle and fix issues of database file corruption, you need an advanced SQL recovery software, like Kernel for SQL Database Recovery.
-It is a one-stop solution for all issues related to the database file(s).
+It serves as a comprehensive solution for all database file-related issues.